 To have spiritual health means to have feelings.
 All of them.
 To understand that life harbors both creative and destructive forces.
 Such an understanding leads to appreciation, which opens the door to spiritual realms.
 As many practicing spiritualists can tell you, deep connection and spiritual insights are likely to come to you when you’re accepting of life, in all its positivity and negativity.
 When you realize the power inherent in your soul to embrace all that life has to offer, life becomes easier.

 Spiritual wellness underlies every other wellness – physical, mental, relational, social, professional, and financial.
 It’s like the roots of a tree, or the foundation of a building.
 It can’t be ignored, as it can profoundly affect each and every one of your life areas.

-Spiritual wellness can also mean an improved ability to open up to help from psychic and spiritual sources.
+Spiritual wellness can also mean an improved ability to open up to help from spiritual sources.
 It can mean thinking better, receiving more, and creating more love and abundance.
 All these aspects improve the life areas where you need help.

 What does it mean to be a spiritual person?